mattmaynes2/aria/reports/proposal/proposal.md

 Another benefit of automated environment control is improved energy efficiency.
 It is not uncommon to leave a room forgetting to turn off a light, or to leave a building with the air conditioning still running.
-This leads to neadless consumption of energy, again increasing the cost of maintaining the building.
+This leads to needless consumption of energy, again increasing the cost of maintaining the building.
 Removing this responsibility from the building owner also removes this waste of energy.
 An automated environment control can also improve energy efficiency beyond just removing negligence.
 Once the desired temperature of a room for a given time is known, options besides air conditioning